-Last Updated on August 4, 2022
+Last Updated on February 3, 2024

 The Kalahari Desert covers an area of over 900,000 sq km.
 Kalahari has vast areas covered by red sand without any permanent surface water.
 The wind shaped the sand ridges, which are some of very typical sites of the landscape in the Kalahari.

 The condensation causes the hot air masses to arrive with dry levels forming the desert.
 The name is derived from the word kgalagadi in the Tswana language and means “the great thirst”.